LafColITS/moodle-local_remote_backup_provider/README.md

 It is limited to administrators but could in the future be extended for teacher use.
 Currently it is limited to one pair of source and target instances.

-This is **alpha** code at present.
-It has been tested in a virtual environment but further testing is needed.
-Please report back all issues to [Github](https://github.com/mackensen/moodle-local_remote_backup_provider/issues).

 Configuration
 -------------
 You will need to install this plugin on both the source and target instances.
 On the source Moodle instance you'll need to create the following: